Home

 Diagnostic trouble code (DTC) P0014 is a generic powertrain code defined as “Camshaft Position B – Timing Over-Advanced or System Performance (Bank 1).”

 The code means the engine control module (ECM) has found that the exhaust camshaft on Bank 1 is opening the exhaust valves too early.
-Bank 1 contains cylinder #1, and camshaft position B refers to the exhaust camshaft (exhaust cam), which controls the valves that release exhaust gases.

-When the exhaust cam operates ahead of its expected position, it creates an engine timing issue, which hurts performance and increases emissions.
+When the exhaust cam operates ahead of its expected position, it creates an engine timing issue, which hurts engine performance and increases emissions.

-This timing issue usually occurs in vehicles with a variable valve timing (VVT) system.
+No, this timing issue usually occurs in vehicles with a variable valve timing (VVT) system.
 The system adjusts the engine timing of the intake and exhaust valves depending on load or driving conditions to improve power and efficiency.

-The VVT system relies on key components, like the camshaft actuator or camshaft phaser, VVT solenoid valve, oil line, and ECM to control this timing.
+The VVT system relies on key engine components, like the camshaft actuator or camshaft phaser, VVT solenoid valve, oil line, and ECM to control this timing.
 However, when one of these components malfunctions, the exhaust camshaft can advance too far, triggering engine code P0014.

 What Are the Causes of Code P0014?